 - Using racial slurs or insensitive terms that make others uncomfortable

 A workplace is considered hostile when one has to endure the offensive conduct in order to continue employment or when the conduct is so severe and pervasive that a reasonable person considers it intimidating and abusive.
 If this harassment results in changes to the employee’s salary or status, this is also unlawful workplace harassment.

 There are some other criteria that must be met in order for a place to be a hostile work environment.
 The behavior must:

 - Be pervasive over a long, sustained period of time (not isolated incidents)

 - Must seriously disrupt the employee’s ability to work or interferes with an employee’s career progress

 - The behavior is known about by the employer and the employer does not intervene

-Solutions and Resources
+Solutions and Resources for Workplace Harassment

-What can an employee do when they feel they are subject to a hostile work environment?
+What can an employee do when they feel they are subject to a hostile workplace?
 The first thing an employee should do is make the issue known to their employer.
 The employee can also file an official complaint with the EEOC.
 If the problem continues, legal action may be necessary.
 If an employer retaliates against an employee for filing a hostile work environment claim, a retaliation charge can also be pursued.
 If the harassment isn’t resolved, victims may consult an attorney to help them pursue their case.